GildedSound/Quadify/README.md

 sudo systemctl restart shairport-sync
 ```

 * **Differences in metadata transmission, device dependent:** iOS offers much more stable metadata handling across all its apps.
 Desktop platforms do not perform as consistently – i.e. when transmitting global audio from a macOS device (connecting to AirPlay via desktop Menu Bar), sometimes no metadata is available.
-For example, using Spotify from your desktop produces no title or artist information, but it does from iOS device.
-We know Streaming directly from Apple Music works fine.
+In another example, using Spotify from your desktop produces no title or artist information, but it does from iOS device.
+We know Streaming directly from macOS Apple Music works fine.
 TBC

 # Original release notes below: